IndexChain/Index-DIP3-Upgrade/doc/build-macos.md

 Running
 -------

-Zcoin Core is now available at `./src/indexd`
+Index Core is now available at `./src/indexd`

 Before running, it's recommended you create an RPC configuration file.